Belgian Congo: Interbellum

 Two distinct periods of investment in the Congo's economic infrastructure stand out during the period of Belgian rule: the 1920s and the 1950s.

 In 1921, the Belgian government provided 300 million francs of loans to the Belgian Congo, to fund public infrastructure projects in support of the boom of the private companies in the colony.
 The Belgian government also privatised many of the government-owned companies that were active in the colony (the Kilo-Moto mines, La Société Nationale des transport fluviaux,..).
 After the First World War, priority was given to investments in transport infrastructure (such as the rail lines between Matadi and Léopoldville and Elisabethville and Port Francqui).
-From 1920 to 1932, 2.450 km of railroads were constructed.
-The government also invested heavily in harbour infrastructure in the cities of Boma, Matadi, Leopoldville and Coquilhatville.
+From 1920 to 1932, 2,450 km of railroads were constructed.
+The government also invested heavily in harbour infrastructure in the cities of Boma, Matadi, Léopoldville and Coquilhatville.
 Electricity and waterworks in the main cities were also funded.
-Airports were built and a telephone line was funded that connected Brussels with Leopoldville.
+Airports were built and a telephone line was funded that connected Brussels with Léopoldville.
 The government accounted for about 50% of the investments in the Belgian Congo; commercial companies accounted for the other 50%.
 The mining industry—with the Union Minière du Haut Katanga (U.M.H.K.) as a major player—, attracted the majority of private investments (copper and cobalt in Katanga, diamonds in Kasai, gold in Ituri).
 This allowed, in particular, the Belgian Société Générale to build up an economic empire in the Belgian Congo.
 Huge profits were generated by the private companies and for a large part siphoned off to European and other international shareholders in the form of dividends.

 During the economic boom of the 1920s, many young Congolese men left their often impoverished rural villages and were employed by companies located near the cities; the population of Kinshasa nearly doubled from 1920 to 1940, and the population of Elizabethville grew from approximately 16,000 in 1923, to 33,000 in 1929.
 The necessary work-force was recruited by specialised recruiting firms (Robert Williams & Co, Bourse du Travail Kasaï,..) and was in some cases supported by governmental recruiting offices (Office de Travail-Offitra,..).
 In Katanga the main labour force were seasonal migrant workers from Tanganyika, Angola, Northern Rhodesia, and after 1926, also from Ruanda-Urundi.